tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 which represent our "single query" games.
-We have another pair of games, $M_0$ and $M_1$, with $\text{out}(M_0) = \text{out}(M_1)$, which represent our "multi query" games.
+We have another pair of games, $M_0$ and $M_1$, with $\text{out}(M_0) = \text{out}(M_1)$, which represent our "multi-query" games.
 We then have a series of hybrid games
 $H_0, \ldots, H_Q$, satisfying $\text{out}(H_i) = \text{out}(M_b)$.
 Finally, we have a series of "shims" $R_0, \ldots, R_{Q - 1}$,
 with $\text{in}(R_i) = \text{out}(G_b)$ and $\text{out}(R_i) = \text{out}(M_b)$.